chaosharmonic/escape-rope/README.md

 as possible -- using what comes out of the box first, and then leaning on third-party libraries only where I _need_ them.
-It's not _entirely_ free of them -- and that's not an explicit goal -- but what _is_ an explicit goal is to keep the toolchain lean I don't have to have opinions about every individual piece of it, and that's best served by using the batteries that are included where that's reasonably an option.
+It's not _entirely_ free of them -- and that's not an explicit goal -- but what _is_ an explicit goal is to keep the toolchain lean enough that I don't have to have opinions about every individual piece of it, and that's best served by using the batteries that are included where that's reasonably an option.

 ## How?
 (Running this project)